-This manual was originally compiled by a committee of PSIA-NW members with the endorsement of the Board of Directors and the approval of the PSIA-NW Education, Technical and Certification Vice Presidents and the Education & Programs Director.
-Manual revisions and evolutions would not have been possible without the support of the PSIA- NW Senior Specialist committee, Senior Specialist clinicians and the PSIA-NW Executive Director.
+This manual was originally compiled by a committee of PSIA/AASI NW members with the endorsement of the Board of Directors and the approval of the NW Education, Technical and Certification Vice Presidents and the Education & Programs Director.
+Manual revisions and evolutions would not have been possible without the support of the NW Senior Specialist committee, Senior Specialist clinicians and the PSIA/AASI NW Executive Director.
+This manual is considered a fluid entity, enhanced and updated as our understanding and management of best practices evolves through learning.